+- ▶ Horn attachment to the skull.

+- Evidence of tampering with horns (or dehorning scars).

+- ▶ Solid black nose.

+- ▶ Diluter color pattern.

+- > Streaking of white from the feather off the shoulder.

+- ▶ Brindles.

+- ▶ Double muscling.

-- Solid black nose - Diluter color pattern - Streaking of white from the feather off the shoulder - Brindles - Double muscling; extreme muscle definition • - Any color pattern other than red or white (birthmarks excluded)
+- Any color pattern other than red or white (birthmarks excluded).

+- Excessive black hair on legs.